 Please introduce yourself and your role at Pelion

-My name is Hagai Bar-El I’m senior director of security for Pelion.
+My name is Hagai Bar-E and I’m the senior director of security for Pelion.
 My primary responsibility is product security, governance and leadership of the security group.

 What are the biggest security challenges for IoT projects?